Stiefel Whitney Classes for Real representations of $\mathrm{GL}_2(\mathbb{F}_q)$: Notation and Preliminaries

 A complex representation $(\pi,V)$ of a finite group $G$ is called orthogonal if it preserves a non-degenerate symmetric bilinear form.
 An orthogonal representation $\pi$ is called spinorial if it can be lifted to $\mathrm{Pin}(V)$, the topological double cover of $\mathrm{O}(V)$.
 See \cite{jyoti} for reference.

 Here we present a brief review on real and complex representations of a finite group $G$.
 For details and proofs we refer the reader to \cite[Section II.6]{BrokerDieck}.
 A real (or complex) representation means the underlying vector space is real (or complex).
 For a complex representation $(\pi,V)$ of $G$ we write $(\pi_{\R},V_{\R})$ for the realization of $\pi$.
 This simply means that we forget the complex structure on $V$ and regard it as a real representation.
 When $\pi$ is orthogonal, there is a unique real representation $(\pi_0,V_0)$, up to isomorphism, so that $\pi \cong \pi_0 \otimes_{\R} \C$.
-Observe that given a real representation $\pi$ of a finite group is automatically equivalent to an orthogonal representation.
-For example one can take the invariant non-degenerate symmetric bilinear form to be where $\lip \rip$ is the standard inner product on $\R^n$.
+Observe that a real representation $\pi$ of a finite group is equivalent to an orthogonal representation.